ScilifelabDataCentre/RDM-guidelines/content/topics/data-management-plan.md

 A DMP is a document addressing requirements and practices for managing the project’s data, code and documentation, throughout the data life cycle, i.e from the initial planning until the project ends and beyond.

 It outlines the data management strategies in a project.
-Making plans for how you will collect, document, organize, and preserve your data are all part of the data management strategy.
+Making plans for how you will collect, document, organise, and preserve your data are all part of the data management strategy.

 &nbsp;
 <img class="img-fluid" src="/img/illustrations/now-what.jpg" alt="Now what - DMP">